 When enrollment opens up for non-traditional vaccinators, providers must be credentialed/licensed in the jurisdiction where vaccination takes place, complete all

 required training, and comply with federal and state requirements all of which

 COVID-19 vaccine has been approved for use by California providers under an FDA emergency use authorization (EUA).
 In order to participate in the program, providers will need to register and agree to a number of

-specific conditions.
+specific conditions (PDF).
 Among these are three important ones to consider before enrolling.